neelkamath/omni-chat-backend/README.md

 ### Migrating to a Newer Version

 Since the application is still pre-release software quality, DB migrations aren't provided.
-This means you must delete the existing databases when you migrate to a newer version:
+This means you must delete the existing databases when you migrate to a newer version.

 1. Ensure the application isn't running: `docker-compose down`
 1. Delete the databases (replace `<DIR>` with the name of the present working directory):
     ```
     docker volume rm <DIR>_chat-db
     docker volume rm <DIR>_auth-db
     ```
+1. Delete all the server files you installed (e.g., `Caddyfile`, `docker-compose.yml`), and follow the **Installation** and **Usage** instructions again because the server setup may have changed.

 ## [Contributing](docs/CONTRIBUTING.md)